daijialun/caffe_mvco/README.md

 # Caffe_MVCO

-Caffe_MVCO is a modified version of Caffe for implementing the classification of MVCO 103 dataset.
+Caffe_MVCO is a modified version of Caffe for implementing the classification of MVCO 103 classes dataset.

 ## Caffe